Epaiva14/Space-Game/README.md

 }
 ```

-lastly, with CSS, I ended up having fun saving it for last.
+lastly, with ```CSS```, I ended up having fun saving it for last.
 It is probably still my weakest link in coding.
 I was enjoying playing around with the different styles.
 I still have alot more to learn, but heres a few things i was able to enjoy using.

 ```CSS
 canvas {